Josh-Estrada/macro_uploader/README.md

 Note the CSV must be formatted with the columns "name", "ip", "username", "password", "macro settings path", and "macro path".

-The source code has been compliled into a zipfile containing an exe.
+The source code has been compiled into a zip file containing an exe.
 Included in the Zip file is also a blank template for the csv file.
 Windows defender may flag it as a false positive.
 It has been submitted to Microsoft for review and this section will update as soon as they whitelist it.

 Instructions for use: